Nagendra1997/dummypy/README.md

 mesibo.start()
 mesibo.wait()
 ```
-That’s it - you are now ready to send/receive your first real-time message.
+That’s it - you are now ready to send/receive your first real-time message!

 **4.Sending Messages**

 To send messages, we will use send_message real-time API for which we will need destination user, message id and message itself.

 Invoke the following function from your code to send a text message